cecsun/js-frameworks-ca/README.md

 ### Running

-To run the app, run the following commands:
+To run the app, run the following command:

 ```bash
 npm run start